Continued from Awkward Mennonite

 I left school early, picked up a cappuccino for Christina, and drove to Christina’s house.
 She was home all by herself, she looked so pale and sad.
 She tried to be happy that I had thought to bring her a cappuccino, but she was still way too sad, she couldn’t even fake a smile.

 I tried to convince her to just come back to work because that was the only thing that I could imagine I would do.
 I left her house feeling like a hopeless failure of a friend.

-She was all dressed up and she was wearing makeup.
-I had to look twice to be able to recognise her.
-I was afraid she might show me a new piercing she got, but instead she said that she was going to a club after work and asked if I’d like to come.
+She was all dressed up and wearing makeup.
+I had to look twice to be able to recognize her.
+I was afraid she might show me a new piercing she got, but instead, she said that she was going to a club after work and asked if I’d like to come.

 “I think I would like to, but I have to get up early in the morning to go to school,” I said.

 “It’s Thursday night and you could miss one day of school, couldn’t you?
 You will be missing out on a great time.”

 I couldn’t even imagine what it would be like to go clubbing with Bree.
 I had been invited to go to clubs and clubbing by three different people.
 It got me thinking, “What exactly is clubbing, anyway?
 I’m going to look it up in the dictionary as soon as I get home.”